 Alpheus and Truman Hanks invested in the Cincinnati industrial enterprises of Jonathan Sands Niles and his brother James, though they don't seem to have lived there themselves.
 Jonathan Niles married George's older sister, Maria Hanks, thus becoming a nephew to Alpheus and cousin to Truman as well as brother-in-law to George.

-Arthur Hanks was born in New York in 1818, and must have been related to the rest of the Hankses mentioned here, but the nature of that relationship has not yet been established.
-After the Hanks-McGraw partnership broke up, Arthur did not continue with bellfounding, but did work in iron founding, brass founding and farming.
+The Hanks-McGraw partnership only lasted for a couple of years.
+After it broke up, Arthur did not continue with bellfounding, but worked in iron founding, brass founding, farming and other occupations.
 George did continue with bell and brass foundry work, strictly under his own name, though there are hints that he may have had one or more silent partners in this enterprise.

 Eventually he began using the name Cincinnati Bell Foundry (see above).
 The bells which he made for two chimes in 1850 and 1851 (listed above) were cast with the assistance and guidance of Francis Mayer, who had cast the bells for the first American-made chime in Philadelphia in 1848, and who would later operate his own bellfoundry for many years in Saint Louis, Missouri (though he made no more chimes).